misskey-dev/misskey/CONTRIBUTING.md

 * Use English for material, object and texture names
 * Use meter for unit of length
-* Your PR must include the Blender project files of your models (for later editing)
+* Your PR must include all source files of your models (for later editing)
 * Your PR must include the glTF files of your models

 You can find information on glTF 2.0 at [glTF 2.0 — Blender Manual]( https://docs.blender.org/manual/en/dev/addons/io_scene_gltf2.html).